sandywalker/webui-popover/README.md

 	type:'html',//content type, values:'html','iframe','async'
-	url:'',//if not empty ,plugin will load content by url backdrop:false,//if backdrop is set to true, popover will use backdrop on open dismissible:true // if popover can be dismissed by  outside click or escape key autoHide:false // automatic hide the popover by a specified timeout, the value must be false,or a number(1000 = 1s).
+	url:'',//if not empty ,plugin will load content by url backdrop:false,//if backdrop is set to true, popover will use backdrop on open dismissible:true, // if popover can be dismissed by  outside click or escape key autoHide:false, // automatic hide the popover by a specified timeout, the value must be false,or a number(1000 = 1s). offsetTop:0,  // offset the top of the popover offsetLeft:0  // offset the left of the popover
 }
 ```